priyansh2120/kubernetes-learnings/day3/day3.md

   **Note**: We only create the `ingress`, not the `ingress controller` (just like we can create a `deployment`, but not a `deployment controller`).

+  **Note**: Ingress is kind of a load-balancer i.e. automatically created and functions as load balancer when we create ingress controller.

   <br>

 - Before that, we need to understand the concept of `Namespaces`.